Taciomarques/akip-generation-web/README.md

 ## Testing

-To launch your application's tests, run:
+To launch your akipApplication's tests, run:

 ```
 ./mvnw verify